gabrielsegalla/aircnc/README.md

 ### Requisitos
-- NodeJS (Vesion Recommended For Most Users )
+- NodeJS (12.13.0 - Vesion Recommended For Most Users)
 - NPM
 - Yarn
+- MongoDB (NoSQL database used to store the API data)

 ## Backend